briar/briar-desktop/HACKING.md

 ## Testing different locales

+You can simply switch the language in the settings screen of the application.

-To test the app with a different locale, add this e.g. in `Main.kt`:
+To test the app with a different *default* locale, add this e.g. in `Main.kt`:

 ```
 Locale.setDefault(Locale("ar"))